Kayode Odejayi

-Olukayode Ishmael "Kayode" Odejayi (born 21 February 1982) is a Nigerian professional footballer who plays as a striker, most recently for Guiseley.
-He is a former Nigeria international.
+Olukayode Ishmael "Kayode" Odejayi (born 21 February 1982) is a Nigerian former professional footballer who plays as a forward.
+He made one appearance for the Nigeria national team.

 Club career

 Born in Ibadan, Oyo State, Odejayi started his career as a trainee at Bristol City and then moved on to Football Conference side Forest Green Rovers in 2002.
 2002–03 turned out to be one of Rovers' best ever season since their foundation in 1890, and Odejayi was a key figure, scoring 13 goals as the club finished ninth.

 Cheltenham Town

 Bobby Gould signed Odejayi in the summer of the 2002/03 season for Cheltenham Town.
 His first two seasons were a struggle but in his third season (2005–06) he played almost every game as Cheltenham went on to reach the play-off final, winning 1–0 against fancied Grimsby Town.
 He came to national attention in January 2006 when Cheltenham faced Newcastle United in the FA Cup 4th round.
 Odejayi gained plaudits after the game and he was linked with a move to Championship team Plymouth Argyle however the move never materialised.